-But other than some large images featuring a bunch of indistinct products and maybe some brand logos there’s not much happening.
+But apart from some large images featuring a bunch of indistinct products and maybe some brand logos, there’s not much happening.

 It just sits there.
-And sometimes someone happens upon it, almost like they accidentally went off a trail they were walking and came across this odd looking house in the middle of nowhere.
+And occasionally, someone happens upon it, almost like they accidentally went off a trail they were walking and came across this odd-looking house in the middle of nowhere.

 Your little website.

-Perhaps it’s time you invest in a website that’s geared towards helping you get more people onto it and taking action, like asking you to quote them on your products.
+Perhaps it’s time you invest in a website that’s geared towards helping you get more people onto it and acting, like, asking you to quote them on your products.